obfusk/m-gui/README.md

 `m-gui.py` to be able to get new versions easily.

 <!--
-Alternatively, you can install mmm using pip (the Python package manager) or build and install a Debian package.
+Alternatively, you can install mmm-gui using pip (the Python package manager) or build and install a Debian package.

 NB: the pip and Debian packages are called `mmm-gui` instead of